Important information about NIH institutional training grants can be obtained from the

 Report the data as best you can.
 Explain in the text how you determine the current data as well as how you will collect the data in the future.

 Only programs and/or departments participating in the T32 program should be listed in Table 6A.

 If the only eligible participating program is your M.D.-Ph.D. program, then just list that information.
 If you sometimes select MSTP candidates from the general medical school program (who then switch to the M.D.-Ph.D. program), then also list that information.

 Yes.
 The information on clearly associated students that you include for your May 25 grant application is also required for your RPPR that is due on November 15.

-Table 8 Part III should include the students graduating from your institution over the last 5 years that could have been part of the proposed program had it been in place.
+For new applications, Table 8 Part III should include the students graduating from your institution over the last 5 years that could have been part of the proposed program had it been in place.
 Include only TGE students and students in participating mentors' laboratories in the proposed training program.